Delegated portfolio management with random default

-This often complicates the investment strategies for the funds, and for this reason certain funds (i.e. hedge fund) have very strict policies on funding withdrawal.
+This often complicates the investment strategies for funds, and for this reason certain funds (i.e. hedge funds) have very strict policies on funding withdrawal.
 Mathematically, the BSDE related to this case is better behaved than the other case.
-The bounded case instead can be representative of the well known and studied life insurance market: in this case, the insurance policy can have a time horizon of over $100$ years, so that we can claim with probability one, the investor is going to pass away before the natural termination of the contract.
-This means that, when calibrating the contract, both the agent and the investor are aware of the fact the horizon will not be respected and this is taken into account in both the trading strategies and the insurance payments.
-Mathematically, this formulation introduces a difficulty in the family of proposed contracts, as it generates a BSDE with a singular driver (see \cite{jeanblanc2015utility} and references therein), and it also poses some extra difficulties in the convergence of numerical methods.\\
+The bounded case instead can be representative of the well-known and studied life-insurance market: in this case, the insurance policy can have a time horizon of over $100$ years, so that we can claim, with probability one, that the investor is going to pass away before the natural termination of the contract.
+This means that, when calibrating the contract, both the agent and the investor are aware of the fact that the horizon will not be reached, and this is taken into account in both the trading strategies and the insurance payments.
+Mathematically, this formulation introduces a difficulty in the family of proposed contracts, as it generates a BSDE with a singular driver (see \cite{jeanblanc2015utility} and references therein), and it also poses some difficulties in the convergence of numerical methods.\\